Ares-Developers/Ares-docs/new/weapons/waves.rst

   If this is set to :value:`yes` then the wave will be drawn in the firing unit's house color instead of the color specified by :tag:`Wave.Color`.

-.. warning:: Sonic Waves do no yet have a sensible default :tag:`Wave.Color`.
+.. warning:: Sonic Waves do not yet have a sensible default :tag:`Wave.Color`.

 .. index:: Waves can have custom colors.